Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Tesamorelin is a synthetic growth hormone-releasing hormone analog specifically FDA-approved for reducing visceral adipose tissue in HIV patients with lipodystrophy.
 The peptide stimulates growth hormone production, which preferentially targets visceral fat while preserving subcutaneous fat and lean muscle mass.
 This makes tesamorelin unique among weight loss peptides for its specific visceral fat-reducing properties.

 Tesamorelin has strong clinical evidence for visceral fat reduction.
-The pivotal trials in HIV patients showed 15-20% reduction in visceral adipose tissue over 26 weeks compared to placebo (Falutz et al., JAMA, 2010).
-Importantly, these effects were maintained with continued treatment and reversed upon discontinuation.
+The important trials in HIV patients showed 15-20% reduction in visceral adipose tissue over 26 weeks compared to placebo (Falutz et al., JAMA, 2010). these effects were maintained with continued treatment and reversed upon discontinuation.

 Studies in non-HIV populations are limited but show similar visceral fat-reducing effects.
 A study in obese adults without HIV demonstrated 18% reduction in visceral fat over 6 months with tesamorelin treatment (Stanley et al., J Clin Endocrinol Metab, 2014).
 The peptide's specificity for visceral fat makes it valuable for patients with central obesity.

-Tesamorelin is administered at 2mg daily via subcutaneous injection, preferably in the evening to align with natural growth hormone rhythms.
-The peptide requires reconstitution from lyophilized powder and must be used within 8 hours of mixing.
+Tesamorelin is administered at 2mg daily via subcutaneous injection, preferably in the evening to matches natural growth hormone rhythms.
+The peptide requires reconstitution calculator from lyophilized powder and must be used within 8 hours of mixing.
 Injection site rotation is important to prevent lipodystrophy.

 Brand-name Egrifta costs $4,000-5,000 monthly, making it one of the most expensive peptide therapies.
 Compounded tesamorelin is available for $300-500 monthly, though availability may be limited due to patent restrictions.